inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

 When attempting to play sound, an Unreal engine user would normally utilize the [USoundWave](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWave/index.html) object.
 But that is the one that suffers from the *warm-up* problem.
 Instead, we'll exploit an object called [USoundWaveProcedural](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWaveProcedural/index.html), in particular, we're interested in it's ability to play indefinitely and in its variable [OnSoundWaveProceduralUnderflow](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWaveProcedural/OnSoundWaveProceduralUnderflow/index.html) which is basically another callback called every time the sound thread needs more data.

-For testing purposes, I created a small scene inside the Unreal engine editor, then I created an actor object and attached a *OnInputTouchBegin* event to it.
+For testing purposes, I created a small scene inside the Unreal engine editor, then I created an actor object and attached an *OnInputTouchBegin* event to it.
 Without further ado, here is the corresponding C++ header file:

 ```cpp
   #pragma once